The Biology Department at James Madison University offers a two year Masters program. The application deadline is February 1st.

 Apply to the graduate program online

 The Graduate School has an online application system that you should use when applying.
 Make sure your application is complete, including letters of recommendation and a personal statement.
-Please note that the Biology Department's deadline is on February 15th, not May as suggested by the general Graduate School guidelines.
+Please note that the Biology Department's deadline is February 1st, not May as suggested by the general Graduate School guidelines.

 Apply for financial assistance